eProsima/DDS-Router/docs/rst/notes/notes.rst

 .. _release_notes:

-.. todo:
-    uncomment the include of forthcoming when new info is added
+.. comment the include of forthcoming when new info is added

 .. include:: forthcoming_version.rst

 ##############
 Version v0.4.0